 Solving the Common OTT Challenges

-The opportunity that OTT represents is extraordinary, but it’s also an increasingly crowded marketplace where companies need to get the fundamental basics right before launching services.
+The opportunity that OTT solutions represent is extraordinary, but it’s also an increasingly crowded marketplace where companies need to get the fundamental basics right before launching services.
 Some of the solutions are technical, such as use of the cloud and the employment of data analytics, some of them are simply good business practices and apply to any part of their business.

 OTT is not a gold rush.
 There is money to be made and there are audiences to be had, but you have to do more than just turn up with a product and expect the money and viewers to start rolling in.
 You need a good plan and you have to serve up engaging content at the right price - then give the product time to scale.
 Even then, after an initial flush of success, the period that is meant to lead to sustained, long-term growth can still be a nervous one for all concerned.